• Save

-At that time, the Bodhisatta was born into an extremely wealthy brahmin family.
-Once he became young and strong, instead of getting married and ruling his wealth, he wanted to leave the household life and become an ascetic.
-However, his parents refused.
-But immediately after his beloved parents’ passing away, he gave up all his luxuries, gave away all his wealth, and became an ascetic.
-His name was ‘Sumēdha’, hence he became the ‘Acetic Sumēdha’.
+At that time, the Bodhisatta was born into a very wealthy brahmin family.
+When he grew into youth and strength, instead of marrying and managing his wealth, he longed to renounce household life and live as an ascetic.
+His parents, however, strongly opposed his wish.
+Yet, immediately after the passing away of his beloved parents, he renounced all luxuries, gave away his wealth, and became an ascetic.
+His name was Sumedha, and thus he came to be known as the ‘Ascetic Sumedha’.

 ………Sumēdha renounced household life, went to the Himalayas, and became an ascetic.
 He attained the jhānas and the direct knowledges (abhiññā) on his own.
 One day he was traveling through the sky above the city of Ramma, the city to which he normally went in search of salt and condiments.
 On that day, he saw the townspeople eagerly decorating a road.
 Seeing this, he descended to the ground and approached them.